 - organ meats, such as liver

-Gout flare-ups can be painful and exhausting.
-Treatments, including home remedies, can reduce symptoms and help prevent future flare-ups.
+Gout flares can be painful and exhausting.
+Treatments, including home remedies, can reduce symptoms and help prevent future flares.

-Maintaining a healthy weight and exercising regularly can also help a person manage their condition.
+Reaching or maintaining a moderate weight and exercising regularly can also help a person manage their condition.

-If a person’s flare-ups do not start to improve after 48 hours, they should call their doctor to determine if they need further medical treatments.
+If a flare does not start to ease after 48 hours, a person should call their doctor to determine if they need further medical treatments.